neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### Getting testnet tokens on target chain

-Testnet tokens are required for the operation of the IBC relayer.
-Once again: **you will specify this address in `hermes` configuration as the address on the target chain of your choice.**
+Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the target chain of your choice.**

 > NOTE: https://jsfiddle.net might not be accessible from your location without VPN.